rentacow/Police_Interrogation_Simulator/README.md

 <h2>Roadmap</h2>
 <ul>
-  Game state tracking.
-The ability to level up!
+  <li>Game state tracking.
+The ability to level up!</li>
   <li>Store game prompts in a list for easy access and use in game state tracking</li>
-  More levels!
+  <li>Levels!</li>
-  <li>Attempt to dodge a polygraph examination</li>
+  Attempt to dodge a polygraph examination
-  <li>Bonus round: Get a hearing with the judge to try and weasel your way out of this mess THAT WAY!</li>
+  Bonus round: Get a hearing with the judge to try and weasel your way out of this mess THAT WAY!
-  More intuitive prompt handling implementation
+  <li>More intuitive, flexible prompt handling implementation</li>
-  <li>Use stop tokens</li>
+  Use Stop Tokens
-  <li>Interjections to make the experience even more immersive.
-Our detective seems to respond well to [narrative events]</li>
+  Interjections to make the experience even more immersive.
+Our detective seems to respond well to [narrative events]
   <li>Sanitize player input to prevent cheating in this regard.</li>
 </ul>